One-page vs. Multi-step Checkout: Which to Use When?

 Higher conversion

 Several studies have shown that one-page checkout is better than multi-step checkout when it comes to the conversion rate.
-For example, In an A/B split testing conducted by Elasticpath, it was found that the single page checkout page outperformed the two-page checkout process by a whopping margin of 21.8% difference in conversion rate.
+For example, in an A/B split test conducted by Elasticpath, the single-page checkout outperformed the two-page version.
+It showed a 21.8% higher conversion rate.

 Fewer Steps